Masako Katsura: After 1961

 Little was heard from Katsura for many years after the 1961 world championship.
 McGoorty lamented her retirement, stating various theories that he had heard bandied about in billiard circles, such as that her husband (who died in June 1967) kept her from playing for various reasons.
-In 1976 Katsura made an impromptu appearance at Palace Billiards in San Francisco.
+In 1976, Katsura made an impromptu appearance at Palace Billiards in San Francisco.
 She borrowed a cue from someone present and proceeded to run 100 points at straight rail without problem.
-Prolific pool and billiard author Robert Byrne wrote that after Katsura finished that 100-point run, "without a miss she smiled and bowed to the applauding crowd, stepping away from the spotlight, and disappeared forever from the American billiard stage."
+Pool and billiard author Robert Byrne wrote that after Katsura finished that performance "without a miss she smiled and bowed to the applauding crowd, stepping away from the spotlight, and disappeared forever from the American billiard stage".
 Katsura returned to Japan in or about 1990 to live with her sister, Noriko, where she said she planned to live out her days.
 Katsura died in 1995.
-In September 2002 a memorial tournament for Katsura, billed as Katsura Memorial: The First Ladies Three Cushion Grandprix, was held in Japan and aired on SKY PerfecTV!

 Legacy

+In September 2002 a memorial tournament for Katsura, billed as "Katsura Memorial: The First Ladies Three Cushion Grandprix", was held in Japan and aired on SKY PerfecTV!

 On 7 March 2021, Katsura was featured in a Google Doodle on the search engine's home page, as part of its celebration of International Women's Day.